kekuchan/swarmbject/docs/std/fs/Call.md

-# "std::fs::FileSystem" class:
+# "std::fs::Call" class:

-Used for file system operations.
+Used to be called during std::fs::Entry's readCall or writeCall.

+## "call" data member:

+The function to call to read or write a sequence of unsigned char values.

-## "gui" data member:
+## "size" data member:

-Used to show a graphical user interface.
-Its members will be detailed at "std::fs::GUI".
+The number of unsigned char values to read or write.

 # Software license

-Copyright (c) 2021, 2025 SWARMBJECT contributors
+Copyright (c) 2024-2025 SWARMBJECT contributors

 Redistribution and use in source and binary forms, with or without modification, are permitted